ericyd/blog/content/2023-06-02-erics-life-hacks-1-take-cold-showers.md

 ## How?

 I found that creating a ritual around the initial discomfort of a cold shower was helpful for me to start this practice.
-My ritual looked like this.
+Here's my ritual:

-1. When I step into the bathroom, mentally remind myself that I'm going to take a cold shower
+1. Mental preparation: When I step into the bathroom, I remind myself that I'm going to take a cold shower.
-2. Repeat a phrase to myself to justify the cold shower.
-For me, a short phrase is a great way to remind myself that the discomfort is temporary and the benefits are much more persistent.
+2. Repeat a phrase: This helps me justify the cold shower to myself.
+It reminds me that the discomfort is temporary and the benefits are more persistent.
-3. No hesitation: Figure out a way to reduce as much friction as possible to starting the shower.
-You can't spend a lot of time thinking about it, you must set up a system in which you can act without much thought.
-This might mean setting things up the night before so you can hop in without thinking about any details like soap, towels, lights, bathroom fan, etc.
+3. No hesitation: Minimize friction to starting the shower.
+Set up a system in which you can act without much thought.
+This might involve preparing things the night before, so you can hop in without worrying about details like soap, towels, lights, or the bathroom fan.

 ## Conclusion

 Cold showers have been a great change for me.
-Try it out for a week and if you aren't convinced, you can go back to your warm spa showers.
+Try it out for a week and if you aren't convinced, you can always go back to your warm spa showers.